 Acclimatizing for Kilimanjaro

-Avoid Altitude Sickness .
-The only surefire way to to do is to take your time climbing Kilimanjaro.
+Altitude sickness is avoidable, The only surefire way to to do is to take your time climbing Kilimanjaro.
 Opting to save money by climbing the mountain as quickly as possible is a false economy: the chances are you will have to turn back because of altitude sickness and all your efforts (and money) will be wasted.
 According to the Expedition Advisory Committee at the Royal Geographical Society, the recommended acclimatization period for any altitude greater than 2500m is to sleep no more than 300m higher than your previous night’s camp, and to spend an extra night at every third camp.

 But if you were to follow this on the Kilimanjaro’s Marangu Route, for example, from Mandara Huts you would have to take a further eight nights in order to safely adjust to the Kibo Huts’ altitude of 4700m – whereas most trekkers take just two days to walk between the two.